Business Exit Strategy Checklist for Ultra High Net Worth CEOs

 14. Can I List My Must-haves – My Deal Killers and Deal Makers?

 Negotiation is all about knowing where the hard lines and the soft lines are.
-You never open negotiations with your hard-line proposal.
-Before starting this process, and also as you dive deeper with the help of your team of specialists who will probably ask a lot more questions that didn’t occur to you, you need to be clear about which items are non-negotiable.
+You never open negotiations with a hard-line proposal.
+Before starting this process and as you dive deeper with the help of your team of specialists who will probably ask a lot more questions that didn’t occur to you, you need to be clear about which items are non-negotiable and put them in your business exit strategy.
 Otherwise, you’ll reach the end and realize you’re not getting the deal you really wanted.
 That’s one of the primary reasons deals fall apart at the last minute.